IN THIS CHAPTER

 FROM SALES;

-function.
+The OVER clause determines how the rows of the query are partitioned before being processed, in this case by the SUM function.
 A partition is assigned to each customer.
-Within each partition will be a list of invoice numbers, and associated with each of them will be the sum of all the TotalSale
+Within each partition will be a list of invoice numbers, and associated with each of them will be the sum of all the TotalSale values over the specified range of rows, for each customer.

 SQL:2011 has added several major enhancements to the original window functionality, incorporating new keywords.

-window function apportions an ordered window partition into some positive integer number n of buckets, numbering the buckets from 1 to n.
+The NTILE window function apportions an ordered window partition into some positive integer number n of buckets, numbering the buckets from 1 to n.
 If the number of rows in a partition m is not evenly divisible by n, then after the NTILE function fills the buckets evenly, the remainder of m/n, called r, is apportioned to the first r buckets, making them larger than the other buckets.

 Suppose you want to classify your employees by salary, partitioning them into five buckets, from highest to lowest.
 You can do it with the following code: